Black metal hydrogen above 360 GPa driven by proton quantum fluctuations

-Solid hydrogen at high pressures exhibits a very rich phase diagram with the presence of five different insulating molecular phases, labeled from I to V\cite{mao1994ultrahigh,Howie_2012,DalladaySimpson2016}, before undergoing a transition into the long-sought atomic metallic state proposed by Wigner and Huntington\cite{Wigner1935}.
+Solid hydrogen at high pressures exhibits a very rich phase diagram with the presence of five different insulating molecular phases, labeled from I to V\cite{mao1994ultrahigh,Howie_2012,DalladaySimpson2016}, before undergoing a transition into the long-sought atomic metallic state proposed by Wigner and Huntington\cite{Wigner1935}, expected to be a room temperature superconductor\cite{AshcroftHydrogen}.
 The structural characterization of these phases is challenging since both neutron and X-ray scattering require sample sizes compatible with a pressure lower than \SI{250}{\giga\pascal}\cite{Ji2019}.
 The experimental structural information must be inferred indirectly from vibrational spectroscopy (Raman and IR) and/or optical measurements (transmittance and reflectivity).
-The experimental difficulties in collecting data and the different probes used have led to apparently contradicting results about the metallization of hydrogen at low temperatures in the solid-state: optical reflectivity measurements suggest metallization of hydrogen in an atomic state at 495 GPa from an unidentified opaque phase\cite{Dias2017}, electrical measurements observe semimetallic behavior in phase III above 360 GPa \cite{Eremets2019_hydro}, while infrared transmission experiments suggest that hydrogen metallizes from phase III after a first-order transition to a metallic phase at 420 GPa\cite{Loubeyre2019observation}.
+The experimental difficulties in collecting data and the different probes used have led to apparently contradicting results about the metallization of hydrogen at low temperatures in the solid-state as shown in \figurename~\ref{fig:opt:experiments}.
+Optical reflectivity measurements suggest metallization of hydrogen in an atomic state at 495 GPa from an unidentified opaque phase\cite{Dias2017}, electrical measurements observe semimetallic behavior in phase III above 360 GPa \cite{Eremets2019_hydro}, while infrared transmission experiments suggest that hydrogen metallizes from phase III after a first-order transition to a metallic phase at 420 GPa\cite{Loubeyre2019observation}.

 Numerical \emph{ab initio} simulations play consequently a crucial role in understanding the structures that form the phase diagram of hydrogen. \emph{Ab initio} structural searches successfully elucidated the crystalline morphology of phase II\cite{Kohanoff_1997} and provided good candidates for phases III\cite{Pickard_2007}, IV\cite{Pickard2012}, and V\cite{Monserrat_2018}.
 However, different theoretical approximations yield to distinct low-energy structures, and, thus, a strong debate on the correct identification of the phases is ongoing\cite{Azadi_2017,azadi2019unconventional}.
 All structure searches performed so far on hydrogen assume that nuclei are classical particles.
 The Born-Oppenheimer (BO) energy landscape is explored looking for the global minimum of the energy.
 However, as hydrogen is the lightest element, its nucleus is subject to huge quantum fluctuations that can largely affect structural properties.
 For instance, nuclear quantum effects have been shown to completely reshape the BO energy landscape in the hydrogen-rich \ch{H3S}\cite{Errea2015} and \ch{LaH10}\cite{errea2019quantum} compounds, invalidating the results obtained with classical structural searches.
 Furthermore, many competing structures differ in enthalpy by less than $\SI{1}{\milli\electronvolt}$ per atom in a broad range of pressures\cite{Drummond2015}.
 This makes the identification of the ground state very sensitive to errors difficult to control, like the choice of a particular exchange-correlation functional in density functional theory (DFT) calculations.